MBaldessari77/blog/_posts/2017-02-24-filter-records-based-ages.md

 categories: t-sql tips
 ---

-Some example to delete log table row based on theirs age:
+Some example to delete log table row based on theirs age

 ```sql
 DELETE FROM Logs WHERE Logged<DATEADD(mm,-1,GETDATE()) --Delete records older than one month